 - access to the legal and financial market expertise of highly qualified arbitrators selected by the parties,

 - confidentiality of the arbitral procedure, at least in commercial as opposed to investment arbitrations, and

 - worldwide enforceability of arbitral awards under the 1958 New York Convention.

-These, as well as other advantages of arbitration in finance, are listed in the "2013 ISDA Arbitration Guide" and have led ISDA to recommend to its members the use of arbitration clauses in the 2002 and 1992 ISDA Master Agreement.
+33 The acknowledgment of these benefits have led ISDA to recommend to its members the use of "ISDAfied" arbitration clauses in the 2002 and 1992 ISDA Master Agreement.
 However, the significance of arbitration goes well beyond the area of derivatives transactions.
 It may even be relevant in cases that involve straightforward and undisputed claims for the payment of a sum of money, e.g. for the repayment of a loan.
 For such disputes, the parties may benefit from the rules for expedited proceedings ("fast track rules") which have been issued in recent years by a variety of arbitral institutions and which allow for a speedy resolution of disputes through arbitration.